xxhmode14/Python-socket-messaging-protocol/README.md

 python connect.py
 ```

-***if you want to close your current connection DO NOT exit out of the termenal becouse that will throw an error in the server side***
+***if you want to close your current connection DO NOT exit out of the termenal because that will throw an error in the server side***

 # note